terrylinooo/shieldon/README.md

 ## Laravel 5, 6

 For Laravel lovers, you can choose Middleware or Bootstrap to implement Shieldon Firewall on your Web application.
+I prefer Bootstrap personally.

 ### Middleware

-#### (1) Define middleware
+#### (1) Define a Middleware.

 Defined a middleware named `ShieldonFirewall`
 ```